 Places to stay in Piddlehinton, Dorset

 Piddlehinton is a village and civil parish in west Dorset, situated in the Piddle valley 5 miles (8.0 km) north of Dorchester.
 In the 2011 census the parish had a population of 403.
 Piddlehinton formerly constituted a liberty containing only the parish itself.
-Places to eat in the region include Restaurant At The European Inn, Restaurant At The Piddle Inn, The European Inn, and The Blue Vinny.
+Places to eat in the region include Restaurant At The Piddle Inn, Restaurant At The European Inn, The European Inn, and The Blue Vinny.

 The center of Piddlehinton ( which is at is longitude -2°24'16.573 and latitude 50°46'26.277 ) is located